ACDI/VOCA Executive Team & Board

-Mr. Harris is the owner/operator of Harris Farms, a cash-crop farming operation, as well as partner of HR&W Harvesting, a processing vegetable farm.
-He has been farming since the mid-1970s and has long been a member of cooperatives including Birds Eye Foods, which was founded in the early sixties with Pro-Fac Cooperative, and Farm Credit banks.
-He currently serves on the board of directors of CoBank, a cooperative bank serving rural American enterprise.
-Mr. Harris is on the ACDI/VOCA board’s Projects Committee.
+Mr. Harris is the owner/operator of Harris Farms, a cash-crop farming operation in western New York.
+He has been farming since the mid-1970s and has long been a member of cooperatives, including PRO-FAC, a processing vegetable cooperative formed in the early 1960s.
+Along with its Birds Eye Food label, it was sold in 2010.
+A longtime member of the Farm Credit System he currently serves on the board of directors of CoBank, a farm credit cooperative bank serving rural America.

 James K. Hoyt